 Making my own medicine is one of my favourite things to do.
 It nurtures my love of plants and once you start delving into the benefits that they give us it is wondrous and amazing!
 I have been using this tonic for a few years and it truely helps fight off the germs whilst building a healthy immune system.
 There are a few ingredients in this recipe and if you can't get hold of all of them just make it with what you have on hand, and please message me if you have any questions on alternative ingredients.

-I am lucky enough to have a friend with an elderberry tree but you can order dried ones online otherwise blackcurrants and blueberries also contain many of the beneficial properties including antioxidants, antimicrobial, anti-inflammatory, antiviral along with high levels of vitamin C and immune boosting to boot!
+I am lucky enough to have a friend with an elderberry tree which ripens mid-late January up here in Northland.
+You can order dried ones online otherwise blackcurrants and blueberries also contain many of the beneficial properties including antioxidants, antimicrobial, anti-inflammatory.

 Vegan | Gluten-free